nuuuwan/polls_app/FAQ.md

-# FAQs
+# FAQ

 ## What is PollsApp?

 PollsApp is an app for creating and participating in simple (but potentially important) polls.

 ---